 Your true identity is distinction-inclusive, non-finite.
 You are, and have the right to be treated as, a divine spark from heaven.
 You have no business occluding that brightness with some attachment game that prevents you seeing your true nature.

-The essence of a log is to record what's happening now, to be specifically relevant to today as opposed to any other time, and therefore is irrelevant to tomorrow.
-Don't you hope, don't I aspire, to have a more lasting significance than that?, to learn what won't change, what will be widely relevant, what can be understood without reference to current news or people's false thought that the micro changes of the current historical micro-instant have changed everything and made everything suddenly so significant and suddenly requiring complete reinterpretation of everything?
-Whereas, actually, as Borges pointed out, all places are "here", all times are "now" (and all people are "me"), so the fact the entire web of people basically organize their thoughts calendrically means their thoughts lack an better alternative organization or you might say, any actual content.
+The essence of a log is to record what's happening now, to be a log of it, to be specifically relevant to today as opposed to any other time, and therefore is irrelevant to tomorrow.
+Don't you hope, don't I aspire, to have a more lasting significance than that? - To learn what won't change, what will be widely relevant, what can be understood without reference to current news or people's false thought that the micro changes of the current historical micro-instant have changed everything and made everything suddenly so significant and suddenly requiring complete reinterpretation of everything?
+Whereas, actually, as Borges pointed out, all places are "here", all times are "now" (and all people are "me", and I am you too, to an excellent first approximation).
+So the fact the entire web of people basically organize their thoughts calendrically means their thoughts lack an better alternative organization or you might say, any actual content.
 Yes Now is the time to Be, but Speech allows abstraction, generalization, saying things that are True, significant beyond the current moment, so why would you essentially assert the universal meaninglessness of what you have to say by sticking it in a log, a web log, a blog?
 This is why, for 20 years, I refrained.

 Even so, here I begin my own blog.
 A log of data points, of small or hopefully at least concise thoughts or observations, tidbits which have no home, yet.
 A reader interested in what's going on Here, Now, with Me can peek here for the fun of it.
 Have fun!